asaidimu/tasker/README.md

 ### Acknowledgments

 This project is inspired by common worker pool patterns and the need for robust, flexible concurrency management in modern Go applications.
+It aims to provide a reliable foundation for building scalable backend services.